Skip to main content

 The best types of compost

 More often than not, the soil you want to plant your garden in will need to be amended.
-This simply means you need to add some things to it to make ideal growing conditions for your plants.
+This simply means you need to add some things to it to create ideal growing conditions for your plants.
 Almost always, this means adding compost.
 However, with so many types out there, you might get confused when standing in front of all those bags at the garden center.
 So what options do you have, and what are they made of?

 1. Leaves and yard trimmings

 Using the leaves and trimmings from around your yard is one of the best ways to recycle and add vital nutrients to your garden beds.
 It’s low cost, efficient, and moisture retentive.
 Additionally, these can be used as mulch and compost!
 Keep in mind, the number of leaves and trimmings available can change from year to year and season to season.
 So you might have plenty one time but not enough the next.
-There also may be stray grass or weed seeds that get in there and introduce unwanted plants into your garden.
+There may also be stray grass or weed seeds that get in there and introduce unwanted plants into your garden.

 2. Manure